kareem1207/Spark-Mind/Docs/SentimentAnalysis.md

 ## Conclusion

 The notebook establishes a clear, reproducible path from raw text to a probabilistic sentiment profile and a single interpretable score.
-With small adjustments (weight tuning, optional lighter model, and API wrapping), this can be promoted from a research notebook into a reliable component of the broader Spark Mind pipeline.
+With small adjustments (weight tuning, optional lighter model, and API wrapping), this can be promoted from a research notebook into a reliable component of the broader Early Spark pipeline.